Unbounded dynamics for three dimensional vector fields: Discussion - weakening the assumptions of Theorem

-\begin{enumerate} \item For $s\in L$ we have $y<0$ which implies $F(s)$ points in the positive $y$ direction - hence the flow lines arrive at $s$ from $\{\dot{z}<0\}$ and returns to $\{\dot{z}<0\}$ immediately upon leaving $s$. \item For $s\in l_1$ corresponding to $0<y<\frac{1}{16}$ again $F(s)$ points to the positive $y-$direction - but this time the same arguments imply the flow line arrives at $s$ from $\{\dot{z}>0\}$ and re-enters $\{\dot{z}>0\}$ immediately upon leaving $s$. \item Finally, for $s\in l_2$ corresponding to $y>\frac{1}{16}$ the vector $F(s)$ points in the negative $y-$direction.
+\begin{enumerate} \item For $s\in L$ we have $y<0$ which implies $F(s)$ points in the positive $y$ direction - hence the flow lines arrive at $s$ from $\{\dot{z}<0\}$ and returns to $\{\dot{z}<0\}$ immediately upon leaving $s$. \item For $s\in l_1$ corresponding to $0<y<\frac{1}{16}$ again $F(s)$ points to the positive $y$--direction - but this time the same arguments imply the flow line arrives at $s$ from $\{\dot{z}>0\}$ and re-enters $\{\dot{z}>0\}$ immediately upon leaving $s$. \item Finally, for $s\in l_2$ corresponding to $y>\frac{1}{16}$ the vector $F(s)$ points in the negative $y$--direction.
 This implies the flow lines arrive at $s$ from $\{\dot{z}<0\}$ and return to it immediately upon leaving $s$. \end{enumerate}

-We now consider the plane $H_0=\{(x,y,-16a)|x,y\in\mathbf{R}\}$ (see the illustration in Fig.\ref{nons2}) - by using similar ideas to those applied in the proof of Th.\ref{infinitytheorem}, we now prove the existence of an unbounded invariant manifold for $p_a$.
+We now consider the plane $H_0=\{(x,y,-16a)\mid x,y\in\mathbb{R}\}$ (see Fig.\ref{nons2}) - by using similar ideas to those applied in the proof of Theorem \ref{infinitytheorem}, we now prove the existence of an unbounded invariant manifold for $p_a$.
 We begin by considering the trajectory of some initial conditions $s\in l_2$.
-There are precisely two possibilities (see the illustration in Fig.\ref{nons2}):
+There are precisely two possibilities (see Fig.\ref{nons2}):

 \begin{enumerate} \item The trajectory of $s$ remains trapped forever in $\{\dot{z}<0\}$.
-Since the $z-$component of $s$ is greater than $-16a$ it follows that in this case the trajectory of $s$ eventually hits $H_0\cap\{\dot{z}<0\}$ transversely and enters $\{(x,y,z)|z<-16a\}$. \item The trajectory of $s$ eventually leaves $\{\dot{z}<0\}$, i.e., it hits transversely $A_3\cup A_3$ and enters $\{\dot{z}<0\}$.
-We now show the said trajectory must hit $A_2$ before it can hit $A_3$ - to this end, consider the half-plane $H_1=\{(x,\frac{1}{6},z)|x,z\in\mathbf{R}\}$.
-As the normal vector to $H_1$ is $(0,1,0)$ it is easy to prove that on $H_1$ separates $l_1$ and $A_3$ inside the half-space $\{\dot{z}\leq0\}=\{(x,y,z)|x\geq\frac{1}{4}\}$ it follows the trajectories of initial conditions on $l_1$ cannot hit $A_3$ \textbf{before} hitting $A_2$ - or in other words, in order for the trajectory of $s$ to hit $A_3$ (or $L$) it must first hit $A_2$ transversely and enter $\{\dot{z}<0\}=\{(x,y,z)|x<\frac{1}{4}\}$. \end{enumerate}
+Since the $z$--component of $s$ is greater than $-16a$ it follows that in this case the trajectory of $s$ eventually hits $H_0\cap\{\dot{z}<0\}$ transversely and enters $\{(x,y,z)\mid z<-16a\}$. \item The trajectory of $s$ eventually leaves $\{\dot{z}<0\}$, i.e., it hits transversely $A_3\cup A_3$ and enters $\{\dot{z}<0\}$.
+We now show the said trajectory must hit $A_2$ before it can hit $A_3$ - to this end, consider the half-plane $H_1=\{(x,\frac{1}{6},z)\mid x,z\in\mathbb{R}\}$.
+As the normal vector to $H_1$ is $(0,1,0)$ it is easy to prove that on $H_1$ separates $l_1$ and $A_3$ inside the half-space $\{\dot{z}\leq0\}=\{(x,y,z)\mid x\geq\frac{1}{4}\}$ it follows the trajectories of initial conditions on $l_1$ cannot hit $A_3$ \textbf{before} hitting $A_2$ - or in other words, in order for the trajectory of $s$ to hit $A_3$ (or $L$) it must first hit $A_2$ transversely and enter $\{\dot{z}<0\}=\{(x,y,z)\mid x<\frac{1}{4}\}$. \end{enumerate}